Individual Plans of Study students create an original major characterized by an interdisciplinary approach.

 How to develop an IPS

-Although an IPS program is usually interdisciplinary, combining courses from several departments and even colleges, the IPS program is part of LAS' Sciences and Letters curriculum.
-The general education requirements for graduation are the same as for other Sciences and Letters majors.
-Once an IPS program is formulated, the student and advisor make formal application to the IPS Advisory Committee, which evaluates and decides whether a proposed IPS program is appropriate for the aims of the student and the college.
-Students interested in IPS are encourage to inquire as early as possible in their sophomore year.
+Although an IPS program is by definition interdisciplinary, combining courses from several departments and even colleges, the majority of courses in the major must come from LAS disciplines.
+Once an IPS program has been drafted, the student and advisor make formal application to the IPS Advisory Committee, which evaluates and decides whether the proposed IPS program is acceptable.
+Students interested in IPS are encouraged to inquire during their sophomore year, if possible.
 In all cases, IPS programs must be initiated and approved before the end of the student's junior year.

-IPS students who wish to pursue a minor must receive the approval of their advisor.
+IPS students who also wish to pursue a minor or double major must receive the approval of their advisor.
+Dual degrees are not allowed with an IPS major.

 Examples of innovative majors developed through IPS